luebken/container-patterns/module-container.md

 #### View the API contract of a module container

-If you take this a step further an agree on some standard labels and schemas you could write tools that introspect the API contract of a container. e.g.
+If you take this a step further and agree on some standard labels and schemas you could write tools that introspect the API contract of a container. e.g.

 ```